Economic Growth, Cycles and Policy

 Tokenized Deposits

-A tokenized deposit is still a bank deposit (a calim on regulated commercial bank) but it's represented as a digital token on a programmable platform, often using DLT.
-It preserves both the two-tier monetary system while still changing the transfer and settlmenet infrastructure, promising for greater programmability and potentially more integraded settlement in tokenized markets.
+A tokenized deposit is still a bank deposit (a claim on a regulated commercial bank) but it's represented as a digital token on a programmable platform, often using DLT (decentralized ledger technology).
+It preserves the two-tier monetary system while still changing the transfer and settlement infrastructure, promising greater programmability and potentially more integrated settlement in tokenized markets.

 This would be part of a broader trend: not only money, but also bonds and contracts can be brought onto programmable digital rails.

-Indeed a toekn can bundle both information about an asset or claim and the rules governing how it can be used.
+Indeed a token can bundle both information about an asset or claim and the rules governing how it can be used.

 cbdc